ltelab/disdrodb/docs/source/data.rst

    -  This dataset can be very heavy.
    -  No central storage is provided.

--  Station Metadata and Issues:
+-  Station Metadata and Issues YAML files:

-   -  Stores a standard set of metadata and measurement issues of each disdrometer
+   -  Stores a standard set of metadata and measurement issues of each disdrometer.
    -  Central storage is provided in the ``disdro-data`` Git repository.
-   -  The metadata folder contains a YAML metadata file called ``metadata.yml``.
+   -  The ``/metadata`` folder contains a YAML metadata file called ``<station_name>.yml``.
 It has a ``data_url`` key that references to the remote/online repository where station's raw data are stored.
 At this URL, a single zip file provides all data available for a given station.

-Data transfer upload and download schema :
+Data transfer upload and download schema:

 .. image:: /static/transfer.png